ajambor91/mail-service/README.md

 ### Debug Mode
 You can enable debug mode set IS_DEBUG on true in .env file, when this option is enabled all server messages will contains additional debugMessage field

+### Logs
+Logs are in /logs directory, each request has unique id

 ### Testing
 App contains tests utilizing PHPUnit, you can run these typing: